 This programmable 2-way brewer provides the perfect middle ground with convenient options depending on what you need.

 No more wasted coffee or waiting to brew several cups!

 You can brew up to 14 ounces in a single mug or 12 cups in the carafe.
 Choose from gold or regular strength for the carafe and easily use a k-cup pack or grounds for a single serving.

 You get the coffeemaker itself, a carafe, a basket for coffee grounds, a tray and two inserts: one insert is used when brewing k-cup coffee packs and the other insert is when brewing ground coffee.
 You also get a manual and a quick start guide.

-Let’s take a closer look at the unit.
+Let’s take a closer look at this high rated unit.

 There is the display panel which has a clock and an indicator on which mode you’re brewing.
 You have a choice of brewing a pot of coffee or a single cup of coffee, either with ground coffee or k-cup coffee packs.

 You have several options when brewing.
 For single cup you have the option of selecting the k-cup coffee packs or ground coffee.

 For the carafe, you have the choice of brewing regular coffee or bold coffee.